 They not only learn to speak and understand the language with perfect fluency, at an educated native speaker level, they also delve deep into the culture behind the language.
 They understand the deep meaning of silences surrounding the words, the hints to meaning hidden in voice inflection, and the importance of other non-verbal cues that the average bilingual individual will overlook.

-In addition, they’re trained to provide – not just a basic explanation of what someone is saying – but a complete and accurate interpretation of exactly what the individual is saying meaning for meaning, with all the flavor and emotion of the original statement.
-Doing so requires exceptional listening skills, concentration, note-taking skills, multitasking ability, and a profound empathy for the other two parties involved in the interpreting session.
+In addition, they’re trained to provide – not just a basic explanation of what someone is saying – but a complete and accurate interpretation of exactly what the individual is saying meaning-for-meaning, with all the flavor and emotion of the original statement.
+Doing so requires exceptional listening skills, concentration, note-taking skills, multitasking ability, and a profound empathy for the other parties involved in the interpreting session.

 Many professional interpreters are also trained to handle highly specialized interpreting situations requiring complex vocabulary with nuanced meanings that the average bilingual individual would never need to know, such as medical interpreters, or those interpreting for the legal profession or in the financial industry.